 chemotherapy that indiscriminately seeks and destroys all actively reproducing cells - (even normal, healthy

 Research on this plant has focused on its anti-cancerous effect but the plant has been used for a

-long time in traditional medicine in Surinam to treat a number of ailments, such as:
+long time in Traditional Medicine in South America to treat a number of ailments, such as:

 high blood pressure, insomnia, diarrhea, fever, nausea, boils, dyspepsia, and muscle spasm.